 Patient no-shows are one of the most frustrating and costly problems in dentistry.
 Every missed appointment means lost revenue, wasted chair time, and a gap in care for the patient.
 Studies consistently show that dental practices experience no-show rates between 10 and 30 percent, and for some clinics, the number is even higher.
+Understanding the real cost of dental no-shows is the first step to solving them.

 1. Send Automated Appointment Reminders